-In North Carolina we have a great program called the N.C.
+If you are a first time home buyer in NC, we have a great program called the N.C.
 Home Advantage Mortgage.

-This program is available with 30-year, fixed rate FHA, VA, USDA, and conventional mortgages.
+This program is available with 30-year, fixed-rate FHA, VA, USDA, and conventional mortgages.
 Are you a match?
 The N.C.
 Home Advantage Mortgage is great for buyers that are looking for safe, affordable financing, with competitive interest rates through participating lenders.
 More than 700 offices participate in this program across NC.

 Do you Need Down Payment Help?

 Help with a down payment is part of what makes the N.C.
 Home Advantage Mortgage so great.
 There are many ways the program can help you whether it's with down payment assistance, closing costs, and even interest-free, deferred, forgivable second mortgages up to 5% of the first mortgage loan amount.